FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/connection_maxtrans_troubleshoot.md

 **Scenario 1**

-The transfers are executed quickly, in rapid succession because Transfer CFT{{< TransferCFT/componentlongname  >}} is not limited by the session.
+The transfers are executed quickly, in rapid succession because {{< TransferCFT/axwayvariablesComponentLongName  >}} is not limited by the session.
 As soon as the first 3 transfers are completed, the 2 remaining are executed immediately.

 > **Note**
 >